-As the Middle East’s Mental Health Ambassador, I’ve been heavily involved in combating common challenges and issues that revolve around cultural beliefs and stigmas, on a day to day basis.
+As the Middle East’s Mental Health Ambassador, I’ve been heavily involved in combating the challenges and issues that revolve around cultural beliefs and stigmas, on a day to day basis.

-My time spent interacting with people affected by mental health — caretakers, patients, and professionals — taught me a lot over a relatively short timespan.
+My time spent interacting with people affected by mental health — be it caretakers, patients, and professionals — taught me a lot over a relatively short timespan.

 It turns out that while the most common challenges around masculinity may be tied to predetermined cultural norms, more often than not, they tend to be identical in many parts of the world.